VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

   us explain the CQRS pattern and related concepts, not to provide guidance on how to use the DDD approach.

-To learn more about DDD, you should read the book "Domain-Driven Design:
+To learn more about the foundational principles of DDD, you should read the book "Domain-Driven Design: Tackling Complexity in the Heart of Software" by Eric Evans (2003) and to see how these principles apply to a concrete development project on the .NET platform, along with insights and experimentation, you should read the book "Applying Domain Driven Design and Patterns" by Jimmy Nillson (2006).

-Tackling Complexity in the Heart of Software" by Eric Evans.
+In addition, to see how Evans's understanding of what works and what doesn't in DDD, and for his view on how it all changed over the previous five years, we recommend his talk at [QCon London 2009][evansqcon].

 For a summary of the key points in Eric Evans' book, you should read the free book, "[Domain-Driven Design Quickly][dddquickly]" by Abel Avram